-- NUCLEAR CAMERA SALES -- We are selling our camera and related products to physician offices, imaging centers, hospitals and research laboratories, thus providing customers with a technologically advanced alternative to conventional vacuum tube gamma cameras. - MOBILE NUCLEAR CARDIAC IMAGING SERVICES -- We are also providing mobile nuclear imaging services, as described in this prospectus, to physician offices, including cardiology and internal medicine practices.
+- Nuclear Camera Sales--We are selling our camera and related products to physician offices, imaging centers, hospitals and research laboratories, thus providing customers with a technologically advanced alternative to conventional vacuum tube gamma cameras. - Mobile Nuclear Cardiac Imaging Services--We are also providing mobile nuclear imaging services, as described in this prospectus, to physician offices, including cardiology and internal medicine practices.
 Our turn-key mobile imaging solution provides on-site access to all the benefits of our advanced diagnostic imaging technology, without requiring customers to make an up-front payment, hire additional personnel, obtain regulatory approval or establish a dedicated nuclear imaging suite.
 Our service model enables physicians to capture the revenue that would have otherwise been lost because the patient was referred elsewhere.
 In addition, it provides us with a recurring revenue stream from the servicing of our customers on a routine basis.

 We began commercial production of our first solid-state, digital gamma camera product, marketed as the DIGIRAD-TM- 2020TC Imager-TM- gamma camera, in January 2000 and shipped our first unit in March 2000.
 From our first shipment through June 30, 2001, we had received orders for 117 cameras, 59 of which had been shipped.
+We expect that 38 units in our backlog will be shipped by December 31, 2001 with the remainder expected to be shipped in 2002.
 In addition to numerous independent cardiologists, customers that have purchased our cameras include hospitals, such as The University of Texas M.D.
 Anderson Cancer Center and Children's Hospital Boston and research laboratories, such as the Proctor & Gamble Company and Nihon Medi-Physics Co., Ltd. Of the 117 cameras, 111 were ordered by customers in the United States and six were purchased by customers in Japan.
+For the fiscal year ended December 31, 2000, three of our product customers -Performance